0C3L0T/vnfnet-thesis/README.md

 [⁷]: SCHE2MA: Scalable, Energy-Aware, Multidomain Orchestration for Beyond-5G URLLC Services

-## Methods !
+## Methods
-Methods: how is the research conducted?
-Which subtasks can be distinguished?
-For example: extensive literature research, design and implementation of a program, design of an experiment.

 This project will consist of four phases; design, implementation , optimization and evaluation.
 #### Design
 Before any work gets done, a clear overview of requirements needs to be constructed.
 Interviews wil be performed with researchers to determine what interfaces would be best suitable for machine-learning implementations.
-The environment should be able to report its state to the implementation and apply the returned embedding policy on-the-fly.
 Additionally, an overview of existing features that need to be ported from previous work, namely CVI-sim, has to be made and extended with new features on the front of traffic generation.
-The result of this phase will be a design document highlighting the current functionality of the FNVnet code base, the desired features from CIV-sim and an overview of network generation algorithms to be implemented.
+The result of this phase will be a design document highlighting the current functionality of the FNVnet code base, the desired features from CVI-sim and an overview of network generation algorithms to be implemented.

 #### Implementation
 The existing code base from [⁷] will be refactored, after which the desired features from [⁵] will be ported and any additional traffic generation schemes will be implemented.
 The focus here should be on an extensible and - highly scalable architecture, allowing for quick extensibility by splitting the program up in several modules.
 The result of this phase will be a functional code base.

 #### Optimization
-Identify 'hot code' in python modules and replace those modules with implementations in Rust.
+When the initial functionality of the framework has been implemented, a study will be performed into replacing modules in the code base with implementations in more performant programming language.
+This will result in a more performant simulator for the high-scalability aspirations of this project.

 #### Evaluation
-At the end of the project, we should test the correctness of the prorgam.
-This can be achieved by comparison with similar pieces of software, or, if traffic generation is the only concern, a good visualization into the inner workings of the simulation.
+At the end of the project, the correctness of the program should be tested.
+This can be achieved by comparison with similar pieces of software or, if traffic generation is the only concern, a comprehensive visualization into the inner workings of the simulation.

 ## Planning
 The schedule; Describe how the available time is expected to be spent.
 It is often difficult to identify all activities in advance, let alone to indicate accurately on the day what will be completed on which date.
 In general, it is possible to identify a number of phases (eg literature research, design,